JuergenFranziskus/risce/docs/CallingConvention.md

 | r29 | Base Pointer | Yes |
 | r30 | Stack pointer | Yes |
 | r31 | Link register | No |

+# Stack
+The stack pointer should be initialized by the binary entry point such that is can freely grow downward.
+Upon entry to a function, the stack needs to be aligned to four bytes.

+# Parameter Passing
+A parameter can only be directly passed to a function if it is smaller than the word size of four bytes.
+If a larger parameter is required, a pointer to it must instead be passed.
+The first 6 parameters are passed in the registers r1 thru r6.
+All other parameters are pushed onto the stack in order from right to left, respecting alignment.